embedly/embedly-jquery/README.rst

 Valid Options
 -------------
 ``endpoint`` [`String:oembed`]
-  A string value mapping to one of three Embedly endpoints.
+  A string value that maps to one of three Embedly endpoints.
 A `paid plan
   <http://embed.ly/pricing>`_ is required for Preview and Objectify.

   * `oembed <http://embed.ly/docs/endpoints/1/oembed>`_ - a standard in 3rd